dartmouth-cs98/cookalong-backend/README.md

 CookAlong is an augmented reality application to help streamline the cooking process, including selecting recipes, step-by-step instructions, and education on techniques, processes, and ingredients.

 ## Architecture
 This REST API is built with Java Spring Boot, deployed with Heroku.
 The communication with JSON objects is facilitated with [Jackson](https://www.baeldung.com/jackson).
-The current version stores objects in a MongoDB database, running locally.
+Documents are stored in an mLab MongoDB backend on Heroku.

 ## Endpoints
 The API root url is <https://cookalong-api.herokuapp.com>